pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 5. **Visibility Control**: Fine-grained control over which collaborations are visible to which users

 Recent fixes include:
+- Updated filter logic to use OR operation within each filter category and AND operation between different categories for more intuitive results
+- Standardized all array-type filters to use the PostgreSQL `&&` (overlap) operator for consistent OR logic
+- Ensured non-array fields (collaboration types, funding stages) use appropriate operators to implement the same logic
 - Fixed critical issue where previously swiped collaborations would reappear when refreshing the Discovery page
 - Implemented a combined filtering approach that excludes both the user's own collaborations and previously swiped ones
 - Added unified empty state UI that appears consistently when either no collaborations match or user has viewed all available cards